• Free Standard Delivery Over £45

 You can reduce the risk of oral thrush by considering the following points:

-• ❇️ Do not share utensils and cups with others
+• Do not share utensils and cups with others who have symptoms of oral thrush

-• ❇️ If you have diabetes, ensure to manage your blood sugar levels effectively.
+• If you have diabetes, ensure that to manage your blood sugar levels effectively.

-Oral thrush is a fungal infection that affects your throat, mouth, and esophagus.
-It mostly affects babies but it can also affect adults.
+Oral thrush is a fungal infection that affects your throat, mouth, and oesophagus.
+It mostly affects babies, but it can also affect adults.

 So, once you get any symptoms of oral thrush, consult your doctor immediately to avoid further effects.